m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 This was a newly founded company in the construction area.
 I was there from the very beginning and my work was versatile.
 I had done programming, designing, copywriting, and sometimes social media editor.

 <hide placeholder="
 <b>In my web designer role,</b> I designed their logo, their promotional stuff like brochures, and their business cards.
 I wrote an admin panel that can send offering emails according to the company's stocks and converts approved offers into billings (JQuery and PHP).
-I created their <a src='http://bsmproje.com/'>website</a> and I wrote the whole content as I can.
-And more...
+I created their <a href='http://bsmproje.com/'>website</a> and I wrote the whole content as I can.">
-">

 <details>
 <summary>